 I am proud of the commitment and achievements of the Federation in the last several years.
 I look forward to continued dedication to helping the Lipizzan community.

-Margaret ("Muffin") Smith, Moneta, VA - Director at-large
+Margaret ("Muffin") Smith, Moneta, VA -Returned to serve as Treasurer

 It is with pleasure that I ask for your vote to serve on the USLF Board of Directors.

 I’ve been fascinated by the Lipizzan breed and its noble history since childhood and when my husband and I bought our first two Lipizzans in 1997, it was a dream come true.
 Currently, three Lipizzans live with us and grace our barn.
 I have attended USLR/USLF annual meetings since 1999 and served as a USLR/USLF Director since early 2003, when the Board appointed me to complete the term of a departing Board member.
 I was elected to a Director seat in 2003 and served as Secretary from 2005 to 2017, when I left the Board.
 Since 2003, I have also served on the Bylaws committee, have chaired it since 2007, continue to chair it today, and helped form the updated bylaws in 2004, 2010, and 2013.
 I also currently serve on our Show and Awards committee.